zellwk/zellwk.com/src/posts/2019-04-24-hide-content-accessibly.md

 }
 ```

-This is method is still incredibly new.
+This method is still incredibly new.
 I've only tested it on the latest versions of Firefox, Safari, and Chrome.
 I wasn't able to run a test on Edge and other browsers yet.

 Please feel free to take this snippet out for a spin.